qnngroup/qnngds/docs/dev/contribute.rst

 You are a user of the package and wish to complete it with your newly created functions.
 You will find here the instructions to contribute to the package.

+There are two ways to contribute your new functions.
+The preferred route for contribution is generally to open a pull request to merge your changes into ``qnngds``.
+However, in some cases, the functionality introduced is very closely intertwined with specifics of the PDK in use (this is often the case for circuits comprised of many devices, although may not be for simple single-layer circuits), and as such does not make sense to include in ``qnngds``.
+Or, it's possible that the design is confidential or otherwise not appropriate for public release.
+In these cases, it is preferred to open a pull request to merge your changes into your private PDK template repo (e.g. ``qnngds-pdk``).

 .. warning::
     Be careful, make sure the branch you are working on does **not** start with ``dev-``, this prefix is reserved for developers.

 0. What and where to add
 ------------------------